 Microsoft 365 Advanced Threat Protection: Safe Links

 If you’ve got employees who are vulnerable to clicking on seemingly innocent links, Safe Links within Microsoft 365 Advanced Threat Protection (ATP) could be a life-saver.
-When our intern Joey is lured into clicking on a malicious link promising free toys, we’re all thankful that we’ve got Safe Links set up.
+Whether the problem is gullibility or poor eyesight, you don’t want your users following malicious links.
+When our intern Joey is lured into clicking on a link promising free toys, we’re all thankful that we’ve got Safe Links set up.
 That means that the moment he clicks on the link, it is scanned for malicious content and/or a blocked URL list that we’ve created.
 Instead of directing him to the harmful URL, he’ll be alerted with a warning page.
 This is just one of a host of protection tools within Microsoft 365 ATP (formerly called Office 365 ATP).

 Microsoft Cloud App Security